 10. Nurses work tirelessly in the fight to prevent and contain diseases.

-All over the world, nurses work long hours protecting patients and fighting diseases, often risking their health to help others.
-The current novel coronavirus pandemic highlights the sacrifices nurses make each day.
-While the race to develop a COVID-19 vaccine continues, nurses work in testing centers and treatment facilities.
-Once a vaccine becomes available, it will surely fall to nurses to administer it to thousands of people.
+Nurses work long hours protecting patients and fighting diseases, often risking their health to help others.
+The current coronavirus pandemic highlights the sacrifices nurses make each day.
+While the race to roll out COVID-19 vaccines continues, nurses work in testing centers and treatment facilities and have helped to administer the vaccine to millions of people.

 Resources for Nurses

-This site offers fact sheets and infographics about how the flu affects patients with an underlying disease and the importance of vaccination.
+This site offers fact sheets and infographics about how the flu affects patients with underlying diseases and the importance of vaccination.

 The IAC site provides hundreds of concise handouts for nurses and their patients, covering the full spectrum of immunization topics and specific vaccines.

 The ANA immunization site contains information for nurses, including clinical tools, educational materials, policy and advocacy statements, and safety guidance.

 Immunization Transition Toolkit | National Association of School Nurses

 School nurses can access this resource, which provides information on vaccine requirements during students' transition times, such as moving from elementary school to middle school.

 Vaccinations for Children and Teams | National Association of Pediatric Nurse Practitioners